Rachelonline/crawlers/docs/design.md

 ![Stages](./imgs/stages.png)

+## Data flow:

+The core piece of data is the message dictionary.
+This dictionary is updated at each step of the way with information from each stage and then saved to cosmosdb.
+It contains `ad-data` which is the data extracted from the ad and `metadata` which is data that we've collected along the way.
+This could include crawl timestamps, gender/location from ad-listing-urls etc.

+We prefer to append rather than mutate data.

 ## Stage 1: Sitemapping

 Site mapping is where we figure out where lists of ads live on a site.
 It stores those ad listing urls in an Azure Table which is used in the next stage.